Creamy Sauce For Salmon – 10-Minute Recipe!

 • Then, add garlic, lemon juice, lemon zest, dried herbs, salt, and pepper.

-• Once the sauce simmers, reduce heat to low and add shredded Parmesan cheese to the mixture.
+• Once the sauce simmers, reduce the heat to low and add shredded Parmesan cheese to the mixture.
 Stir for a few seconds until the cheese fully melts.

 • Serve the sauce.